syedaCodes/ListYourProducts/README.md

 ## Contact

-If you have any questions, feedback, or issues related to the Online Clothing Store, feel free to contact us via email at [syeda](mailto:syedaa.codes@gmail.com) or through GitHub issues.
+If you have any questions, feedback, or issues related to the Online Clothing Store, feel free to contact me via email at [syeda](mailto:syedaa.codes@gmail.com) or through GitHub issues.

 ## Note